ejrgilbert/whamm/docs/src/intro/syntax/maps.md

 ## Bounds and null checks ##

-Accesses of `Whamm!` maps are dynamically checked against the bounds.
+Accesses of `Whamm` maps are dynamically checked against the bounds.

 ```
 map<i32, i32> a;